alexmck/docker-nginx-rtmp/README.md

 ## Recordings

 Once you have finished streaming, the recorded FLV file will be in the `recordings` folder, and all `.ts` video segments and the playlist file will be in the `hls` folder.

+## Watching Live

+To watch the stream live, point your browser to `http://localhost:8080/www/?key=$StreamKey`.
+Make sure you replace `$StreamKey` with which ever stream key you have selected.
+This will allow you to watch the stream in real time.